mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     ana unwrap 1 => No instance for (Show (Fix ExprF)) arising from a use of ‘print’

-Oh, there's no way of printing `Fix`, which may be infinite.
+Oh, there's no automatic way of printing `Fix`, which may be infinite.
 But we know how to print it, just use our catamorphism:

     cata printAlg $ ana unwrap 1 => "(((4 + 5) + 4) + (4 + 5))"

-Nice
+Nice.

 ### Paramorphisms